 Learn More About Project Bread

 If you explore further on the Project Bread website, you can see on the extensive work Project Bread does to increase access to resources for families struggling with food insecurity.
-They direct Food Source Hotline callers to food programs, help people sign up for SNAP food stamps, help schools start breakfast programs, advocate for good policy and budgets in the legislature, conduct studies of food resource needs, etc.
+They direct Food Source Hotline (800-645-8333) callers in 180 languages to food programs, help people sign up for SNAP food stamps, offer trainings to improve the nutrition and appeal of school meals, help schools start breakfast programs and other groups expand summer meal sites for children, advocate for good policy and budgets in the legislature, conduct studies of food resource needs, etc.

 The need is great.
-Since the beginning of the pandemic, local pantries have seen four- and five-fold increases in the number of families being served.
-Inflation has hit everyone, including the Greater Boston Food Bank, which reports an 11% increase in the cost of food.
+Since the beginning of the pandemic, food prices have climbed nearly 30% and local pantries have seen four- and five-fold increases in the number of families being served.

 A United Parish Tradition